force-h2020/force-docs/docs/source/extending/parameter.rst

 The ``verify`` method is used to verify that a given parameter conforms with the
 parameterization: in this example that it is within the bounds.
 The details are not important and you might not want to even override the base method.
+Also any Trait that needs to be verified in the UI when it is changed should set the verify=True metadata.

 ``BaseMCOParameterFactory``